-For every procurement over £4m, Abertay will consider how it can improve the economic social or environmental wellbeing of its area through inclusion of community benefit clauses, to assist with achieving sustainability in contracts activity.
+For every procurement over £4m, the University considers how it can improve the economic social or environmental wellbeing of its area through inclusion of community benefit clauses, to assist with achieving sustainability in contracts activity.
 Where possible, relevant and proportionate, such clauses may be included in regulated procurements valued at below £4m.